-- Learning opportunities - The Unmapping program looks to engage young people with the process of creative writing through alternative perspectives, tracing the footsteps of artists as they devise and create a work and following this path to a creative outcome in the form of writing. - The artist will be a key collaborator in two workshop programs, one for primary aged students and one for high school aged students.
+- The Unmapping program looks to engage young people with the process of creative writing through alternative perspectives, tracing the footsteps of artists as they devise and create a work and following this path to a creative outcome in the form of writing. - The artist will be a key collaborator in two workshop programs, one for primary aged students and one for high school aged students.
 These two programs will run simultaneously for eight weeks each.
-The artist will need to be available for four workshops in each program (ie. two primary and two high school), two at the beginning of the program and two at the end. - The artist will need to unpack and explain their creative process to the young people involved in these workshops.
-Prior to the beginning of the workshop program the artist will work with learning experts from both SSF and the MCA to devise workshop strategies and scaffolded creative experiences for young people that will use the artists' own process as a launching point for creative writing activities. - Availability - The artist will need to be available for up to two collaborative meetings with SSF and MCA staff prior to the commencement of the workshop programs.
-The conversations in these meetings will guide the Unmapping program, assisting in the learning teams interpreting the artist's process and creating workshop activities for students based on these processes. - The artist will need to be present at four workshops per program (two primary, two high school).
-This will include two workshops at the beginning of the program (held at SSF), meeting with and working with young people as they explore process, and two final workshops (one primary, one high school) at SSF, where the completed artwork will be launched, and students and artist can reflect together on their shared and differing processes. - A written reflection on the program will be requested on completion of the program.
-This will be used to evaluate the program and for future promotions of the program and both organisations.
+The artist will need to be available to codeliver four workshops in each program (ie. two primary and two high school), two at the beginning of the program and two at the end. - The artist will need to unpack and explain their creative process to the young people involved in these workshops.
+Prior to the beginning of the workshop program the artist will work with learning experts from both SSF and the MCA to devise workshop strategies and scaffolded creative experiences for young people that will use the artists' own process as a launching point for creative writing activities and art-making experiences at the Museum. - Workshops will be from 60 90 minutes in length, during school hours.